Polymer/polymer-analyzer/design/comment-scanning.md

 - A comment annotation is always included in the comment "attached" to a feature.
    - Each scanner will decide which comment is considered "attached" if one exists.
 - All features will now have a general `annotations` property containing all scanned annotations in the attached comment.
+   - This would supercede the `jsdoc` property on JavaScript features.
+   - If it helps, think of `annotations` as a general-purpose jsdoc-like format, but for all languages.
 - This will allow 3rd party tooling to add handling for annotations when scanners already exist
 - Format
   - Multiple comment annotations are allowed within a feature's "attached" comment block